Employee recognition

 8. Non-Monetary Recognition

-9. Values-Based Recognition
+9. Formal / Structured Recognition

-10. Achievement-Based Recognition
+10. Informal / Day-to-Day Recognition

 What Recognition Do Employees Value Most?